Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Nikola Jokic included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, will be in action at 8:30 PM on Monday against the Miami Heat in the 2023 NBA Playoffs.

-With prop bets available for Jokic, let's dive into some stats and trends to assist you in making good predictions.
+We're going to look at Jokic's prop bets, using stats and trends to help you make good picks.

 Nikola Jokic Prop Bets vs. the Heat